jul0105/last-byte.github.io/_posts/2019-01-24-securing-your-macbook3.md

 Now, remove the Yubikey, open a third terminal and try first logging into the administrative account through `su <username>`.
 If it fails, good.
 Insert the Yubikey and try again, if it works it means you have successfully edited `/etc/pam.d/authorization`.
 Now remove the Yubikey and try from there `sudo su`.
 If it fails, good.
 Insert it again and run the command again, if it works it means that `/etc/pam.d/sudo` has been edited successfully too.
 You can now close the root shell.

 <p class="alert alert-warning">
     <span class="label label-warning">CAUTION:</span> remember to go through this process again with a second Yubikey.
 The steps until the creation of <code>.yubico</code> included must not be repeated, only the <code>sudo ykpamcfg -2</code> and the following ones.
-Remember that the Yubikey will be required even for GUI authorization, when it's required for application installation and system preferences editing.
+Remember that the Yubikey will be required even for GUI authorization, when installing applications and editing system preferences for example.
 </p>
 <p class="alert alert-success">
     <span class="label label-success">SUCCESS:</span> you have successfully enabled 2FA for unlocking the screen, running <code>sudo</code> and logging in with users.